Academic Requirements and Regulations

 Commencement and Graduation

-Marshall University observes two Commencement Exercises and three graduation dates during an academic year.
-The official graduation dates are:
+Marshall University observes three graduation dates and two Commencement Exercises during an academic year.

 - last day of final examinations in the Summer term;